 Did you catch that?
 Yes, the answer is that simple.
 The ‘real secret’ to success is nothing more than having self-discipline.

-To help you put this model into perspective so you can be better equipped to act on it, let me interpret a bit more on how it works.
+To help you put this model into perspective and equip you better for action, let us provide further interpretation on how it works.

 So, let’s say we hypothetically start off in pursuit of a goal or something we are trying to achieve.
 And in that pursuit, we maintain little to no self-discipline, both in how we start the pursuit and how we follow through with it.